Back to Plugins

 SkillPurpose

-/ce-planTurn feature ideas into detailed implementation plans
+/ce-planEnrich feature ideas or requirements-only plans into implementation-ready plans

-/ce-workExecute plans with worktrees and task tracking
+/ce-workExecute implementation-ready plans with worktrees and task tracking

-/ce-code-reviewMulti-agent code review before merging
+/ce-code-reviewMulti-agent review against the plan before merging

 Quick Example

-/ce-brainstorm "make background job retries safer"
+/ce-brainstorm make background job retries safer

-/ce-plan docs/brainstorms/background-job-retry-safety-requirements.md
+/ce-plan

 /ce-work